Current stable kernel version: 5.19.1

 – When that is finished write next command:

-ATTENTION: CONCURRENCY_LEVEL is the option that is usefull if you have multicore CPU.
-The number after “=” represents Cores+1, so if you have dual core CPU, you will write 3, and if you have quad core CPU, you will write 5, etc.
+ATTENTION: CONCURRENCY_LEVEL is the option that is useful if you have multi-core CPU.
+The number after “=” represents Cores+1, so if you have 10 core CPU with Hyper-threading, you will write 21.

 Above command will start kernel compiling and creation of .deb packages for kernel image and kernel headers.
 This will take some time, so you can do something else while this is completed.